 I am not kidding, I have heard it all.
 The failure rate of venture-backed startups is 75%.
-VC-backed startups typically get funded $1 million, and in-spite of that 3 out 4 startups fail.
+VC-backed startups typically get funded $1 million, and despite that 3, out 4 startups fail.
 The failure rate is much higher (in the 90%) for early-stage startups.
-There are variety of reasons for this – market timing, economy, lack of vision, poor leadership, poor execution,etc.
+There are a variety of reasons for this – market timing, economy, lack of vision, poor leadership, poor execution, etc.

-Eventhough the above promises are enticing, and might give you goosebumps be wary of such promises.
+Even though the above promises are enticing and might give you goosebumps be wary of such promises.
 If you are entrepreneurial like me – these conversations will get you very excited.
-Trust me – it gets me very excited.
+Trust me – it gets me very exciting.

 I have experienced this personally.

 I have experienced this myself.
-If there are multiple founders – each has their own agenda.
+If there are multiple founders – each has its agenda.
 Rather than servicing the clients and keep the employees engaged- priorities get shifted.
 The company loses focus.
-Eventually the environment gets demoralizing to work for.
+Eventually, the environment gets demoralizing to work for.

-These is a common misconception that only at an early-stage startup you will experience tremendous learning.
-Yes, it is true that you will be forced to wear different hats & multiple responsibilities.
-And this will force you to pick up lots of skills in a short period of time.
+There is a common misconception that only at an early-stage startup you will experience tremendous learning.
+Yes, you will indeed be forced to wear different hats & multiple responsibilities.
+And this will force you to pick up lots of skills in a short time.

 However, learning occurs even in larger corporations.
 Do you believe that employees at Bank of America, TD Bank, Goldman Sachs, Merck, Google do not learn much?
-In most large corporations learning is integrated into the fabric of the organization, and almost employees has learning & training credits to obtain.
+In most large corporations learning is integrated into the fabric of the organization, and almost all employees have learning & training credits to obtain.

-This privilege and benefit does not exist in early-stage startups.
-To be fair,the startups are boot-strapping to attract customers and investing in product development.
+This privilege and benefit do not exist in early-stage startups.
+To be fair, the startups are boot-strapping to attract customers and investing in product development.
 So I don’t necessarily blame them – it is because of limited funds.
-However, for someone like me who enjoys learning,training and growth – this becomes a hindrance.
+However, for someone like me who enjoys learning, training, and growth – this becomes a hindrance.

 I have mentioned about the potential upside of working for an early-stage startup.
 There is a high probability of making a fortune if you play your cards right.
 At the same time, I have also talked about the probability.

 It is never fun to be broke.
-If you are burdened with student debts, mortgage,etc. then I strongly encourage you to take this into account.
-I have learnt things the hard way.
+If you are burdened with student debts, mortgage, etc. then I strongly encourage you to take this into account.
+I have learned things the hard way.
 The instability and the uncertainty that is linked to the future of the startup will make things worse.

 I know I have shared more heartaches & challenges that are involved in working for an early-stage startup.
 As a result, I have made a decision not to work for a startup anymore.